Legacy

 Technology and International Enterprise

-In 2003, the Zurich-based ventures TEPS and MIN Solutions were established by Lord Joseph Tipo Mondejar and Minerva Mondejar Steiner, extending the family’s activities into international technology services.
 These ventures facilitated outsourcing projects from Europe to the Philippines, creating professional pathways for graduates of JE Mondejar Computer College and strengthening the connection between education, technical practice, and global employment.

-These ventures later evolved into Mondejar Technologies, reflecting the family’s continued engagement with innovation and international enterprise.
+They later evolved into Mondejar Technologies, reflecting the family’s continued engagement with innovation and international enterprise.

 Arts and Cultural Engagement

 In 2007, Mondejar Gallery was established in Zurich by Minerva Mondejar Steiner, opening a new chapter in the family’s cultural life through exhibitions, artistic collaborations, and international dialogue in the arts.

 Inspired in part by several family art collections, the gallery reflects an ongoing engagement with culture, heritage, and collecting.

-It remains active in organising exhibitions and participating in selected art fairs and international cultural platforms, including Osaka World Expo and Photo Schweiz.
+It remains active through exhibitions and selected international cultural platforms, including Osaka World Expo and Photo Schweiz.

 Philanthropy and Social Commitment